khushiyadav2022/NETFLIX-Data-Visualization/README.md

 - Text Analysis

 # Methodology:
-**Data Understanding:** Dataset have 5012 rows and 14 columns.
-In two column, metro and workers null values.
+**Data Understanding:** Dataset have 8807 rows and 12 columns.
+Null values in 6 columns.

 **Data Preprocessing:** Here we change the datatype where needed.
 Dealing with missing value.
-Remove the unwanted column.

 **Data Visualization:** Completed all tasks by different visualization.